Flux cost functions and optimal metabolic states: Proofs

-In models with common modular (CM) rate laws, the enzymatic metabolite cost function has a strictly positive cost curvature matrix and is therefore strictly convex.
-In the following proof, found by Joost Hulshof (VU Amsterdam), this is first shown for one reaction and then for an entire network.
-We consider an CM rate law
+In models with common modular (CM) rate laws the enzymatic M-cost $\hmet^{\rm enz}(\lncv)$ has a strictly positive curvature matrix and is therefore strictly convex.
+In the following proof, given by Joost Hulshof (VU Amsterdam), this is first shown for a single reaction and then for an entire network.
+We consider a CM rate law

-where $m^{\rm sub}_i$ and $m^{\rm prod}_i$ denote the molecularities (i.e.~positive stoichiometric coefficients) of substrates and products.
-We focus on one reaction and consider all internal metabolites that appear in the rate law.
-The enzyme cost, as a function of the log-concentrations of these metabolite only, reads
+\co{products, index j, dafuer superscript sub und prod weglassen!} where $n_i$ denotes molecularities (i.e.~positive stoichiometric coefficients) of substrates and products.
+We focus on one reaction and consider all internal metabolites (i.e.~metabolites without predefined concentrations) appearing in the rate law.
+The enzyme cost, as a function of these metabolite concentrations only, reads

 The numerator is a polynomial of the form